 - providing detailed and accurate information about health and health outcomes;

-- adding valuable information that might not otherwise be able to be included in Ten to Men; and
+- adding valuable information that might not otherwise be included in Ten to Men; and

-- providing an opportunity to remove some of the more detailed questions from the survey.
-This helps reduce the length of the survey and enhances the survey experience for participants.
+- letting us remove some of the more detailed questions from the survey.
+This helps reduce the length of the survey and enhances your survey experience.